-This is a bit of a controversial question, asked by Kristin.
+This is a bit of a controversial question about what happens when your agent doesn’t sell your book.
 And I think this is a very important issue that many writers don’t think about.
-Read on:
+Kristin asks:

 Lately I’ve been reading some blogs written by authors out on submission, and they talk about how landing representation was only the first of many hurdles.
 I am wondering, do you have any sense of how many AGENTED writers never go on to get published?
 Either with their first project or succeeding ones?

-I don’t usually talk about my own writing here, but this is an issue close to my heart.
+I don’t usually talk about my own writing here, but “when your agent doesn’t sell your book” is an issue close to my heart.
 You see, I know, firsthand, that agents are not a magic bullet.
 As I’ve mentioned elsewhere on the blog, I was an agented writer at one point.
 That summer, when I got my first offer of representation, I was ecstatic.
 Then I got five others.
 Six offers!
 A few editors started looking at my (old) blog and emailing me, soliciting my submission.
 My manuscript went on simultaneous submission in the UK, so it was out with at least 20 publishers all over the world.
 Surely, with all that excitement and enthusiasm, it would sell.
 Right?

 Well, no. It didn’t.
 Looking back on it now, I realize it was not as strong as it needed to be, writing-wise.
 It wasn’t “editor ready.”
 And I had gone with an agent who had limited experience in the kidlit market.
 Nothing against her, of course, but I don’t know if we did the strongest revision possible together.
 Something that would’ve made it irresistible for the YA audience.
 I sure as heck didn’t know what I was doing in that regard!
 A more kidlit-savvy agent might’ve challenged me to aim higher.
 Or I landed an agent when I wasn’t ready, as a writer, because my revision toolbox wasn’t full yet.
 But enough people wanted to sign me that I thought I was home free.
-(See my note about Kidlit Newcomers.)
+(If you’re a kidlit newcomer, see my post about what literary agents do.)
 So it went out on a huge submission and… nothing.
 About a year after that, I was starting to work in the publishing field and, until I figured out what was and what wasn’t conflict of interest, I decided to play it safe and part ways with her.